 "Just writing to Cody and the gang back at Signal," Ruby said, not seeing the looks that her sister and brother figure had, "I promised to tell them all about Beacon and how things are going."

-"Notice how she separated Cody from the others," Baltazar snickered to Jaune and Yang, making Ruby blush, "Something tells me that she's going to write a separate letter just for him later."
+"Notice how she separated my brother from the others," Baltazar muttered to Jaune and Yang in a mild mix of teasing and amusement, making Ruby blush, "Something tells me that she's going to write a separate letter just for him later."

 "Aww," Yang squealed, making Ruby blush further, "My baby sister's writing a special letter to her boyfriend!
 That's so cuuuuute!"